mort-sh/docs/documentation/Svelte5.md

 		includeUntouched?: boolean;
 		/** Set this to `true` to only run the `preflight` validation. */ preflightOnly?: boolean;
-		/** Perform validation as if the form was submitted by the given button. */ submitter?: HTMLButtonElement | HTMLInputElement;
 	}): Promise<void>;
 	/** The result of the form submission */ get result(): Output | undefined;